 Medically reviewed by Drugs.com.
 Last updated on Jan 31, 2022.

 Primary interest in lemon balm surrounds its effects on the central nervous system.
 One small study demonstrated decreased stress and agitation in patients with dementia and Alzheimer disease.
+Another small trial supports a potential cholesterol benefit.
 Lemon balm cream has shown some efficacy in herpes virus lesions in a few small placebo-controlled trials.

 Crude lemon balm herb is typically dosed at 1.5 to 4.5 g/day.
 Doses of 600 to 1,600 mg extract have been studied in trials.
 A standardized preparation of lemon balm (80 mg) and valerian extract (160 mg) has been given 2 or 3 times/day as a sleep aid, and has also been studied in children.
 A 1% extract cream has been studied as a topical agent for treatment of herpes virus lesions.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.

 Clinical trials generally report no adverse reactions.

 Research reveals little or no information regarding toxicology with the use of this product.

 Lemon balm is a low-growing perennial herb with ovate- or heart-shaped leaves that emit a lemon odor when bruised.
 The small yellow or white flowers are attractive to bees and other insects.
 It is indigenous to the Mediterranean region and western Asia, and widely naturalized in Europe, Asia, and North America.
 The leaves are harvested before flowering and used medicinally.1